UMP 107x40 [M8+M10] GW F400 Lina / N38 - search holder

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Key role in modern technologies – are used in hard drives, electric motors, medical apparatus or other advanced devices.
+- Key role in modern technologies – find application in hard drives, electric motors, medical apparatus and other highly developed apparatuses.

 Disadvantages of neodymium magnets: